2020 Design Team Process

 FY'22 Strategic Planning Process

 In order to begin strategic doing and execute a plan, an implementation process was developed for FY’22 that involves three stages.
-These stages include the following: 1) reflect and re-energize the campus community on our mission and vision, 2) develop a foundation by appointing Team Leads to prioritize metrics, set targets and draw in key players to assist, and 3) begin strategic alignment by educating units on the institutional key results and setting unit level OKRs that align with the institutional OKRs and then monitor progress moving forward.
+These stages include the following: 1) reflect and re-energize the campus community on our mission and vision, 2) develop a foundation by appointing Objective Leaders to set 3-, 5-, and 10-year targets for metrics, and finalize strategies informed by a wide array of input collected 3) begin strategic alignment by engaging strategy owners and participating stakeholders in strategy execution through action plans with identified milestones.

 The high-level summary of the strategic plan implementation process for FY’22 are below.
 Please note that dates may be subject to change.

-- Team Leads identified and provided overview of annual strategic planning process, including overview of their role as leader
+- Objective Leaders identified and provided overview of annual strategic planning process, including overview of their role as leader

-- Preview of new Jayhawks Rising website to Design Team members, Team Leads, Deans and Vice Provosts
+- Preview of new Jayhawks Rising website to Design Team members, Objective Leaders, Deans and Vice Provosts

 - New Jayhawks Rising website launched to campus community